+No NA Comments

+Yes

-Question Yes ° AN Comments How are these projects funded?
+Question How are these projects funded?
 If the district has general obligation authority, does the district have a list of all the projects that it will fund from these amounts in the future and the cost of these projects and does it obtain an annual audit?
 Does the district report the performance of each project in each project's own separate financial statement?
 Explain how the district prepares the budget for each construction project.
 Does the district include reserves for change orders?
 Does the district budget the amount of the entire construction project or only the amount that the district will use in that fiscal year?
 Are the construction budgets monitored?
 Who (which position) performs this function?
 B. BUDGET MONITORING Are duties separated so that no one individual has complete authority over an entire financial transaction?
 Are the accounting principles used in preparing the budget the same as those used in recording actual transactions and preparing the financial statements?
-If not, explain any differ- ences.
+If not, explain any differences.
 Who is responsible for monitoring the budget: a.
 At the organization level? b.
 At the department or program/grant level?

 Internal Control Checklist (cont.)

+NA Comments

+No

+Yes

-Question Yes No NA Comments Have the individuals who are responsible for the budget monitoring received training on how to read the financial reports (budget to actual)? sible for the budget to read the financial reports How often are budget to actual expenditure reports provided to the individuals identified as responsible for budget monitoring? nditure reports provided to ble for budget monitoring?
-Is there a process to ensure that errors identified in the reviev of the budget to actual expenditure reports are reported to a responsible official for correction?
-Explain. irs identified in the review eports are reported to a xplain.
+Question Have the individuals who are responsible for the budget monitoring received training on how to read the financial reports (budget to actual)?
+How often are budget to actual expenditure reports provided to the individuals identified as responsible for budget monitoring?
+Is there a process to ensure that errors identified in the review of the budget to actual expenditure reports are reported to a responsible official for correction?
+Explain.
 Are budget variances (expenditures in excess of the budget or significantly under the budgeted amount) identified periodically?
-Explain how this is done. n excess of the budget or ount) identified periodically?
+Explain how this is done.
 Is there a procedure to ensure that negative budget variances (expenditures in excess of the budget) are analyzed and that a budget adjustment is prepared?
-Explain the procedure. egative budget variances t) are analyzed and that a lain the procedure.
+Explain the procedure.
 Are there established procedures for adjustments to the budget?
 Describe the process for adjusting the budget.
-Do these proce- dures require documentation for all adjustments to the budget? adjustments to the budget? le budget.
-Do these proce- djustments to the budget?
-Does the district's financial software automatically prevent the issuance of a purchase order if there are not enough funds in that line item of the budget?
-If yes, who has authority to override the system? automatically prevent the are not enough funds in that ias authority to override the C. FINANCIAL REPORTING Financial Systems Does the financial system adequately support the needs of the business services department? y support the reporting rtment?
+Do these procedures require documentation for all adjustments to the budget? • Does the district's financial software automatically prevent the issuance of a purchase order if there are not enough funds in that line item of the budget?
+If yes, who has authority to override the system?
+C. FINANCIAL REPORTING Financial Systems Does the financial system adequately support the reporting needs of the business services department?
 Does the district use subsidiary or separate applications from its main financial system in preparing and filing mandated county and state reports in a timely manner?
-If yes, how is the data from the separate subsidiary application reconciled to the main financial system? sparate applications from its nd filing mandated county ?
-If yes, how is the data tion reconciled to the main al Control Checklist (cont.)
-Intern
+If yes, how is the data from the separate subsidiary application reconciled to the main financial system?

+□ Internal Control Checklist (cont.)